We are a Third Party Hate Crime Reporting Centre at Breakthrough.

 You may also experience harassment or hate incidents because of any other aspect of your identity.
 Hate crimes and incidents hurt; they can be confusing and frightening

-If you or anyone you know has experienced or witnessed a hate crime or incident, please don’t hesitate to call us on 0161 234 3950, text directly: 0793 994 3383 or come in to the office (Monday-Friday office hours) to talk to us in person.
+If you or anyone you know has experienced or witnessed a hate crime or incident, please don’t hesitate to call us on 0161 234 3950, text directly on: 0793 994 3383 or email firstname.lastname@example.org

 Your information is important for identifying problems early and preventing them from developing into something more serious.